Strategy is for the Brave

 - Designing and facilitating a purposeful stakeholder engagement process

-- Integrating engagement directly into the development of the strategic plan
+- Integrating engagement directly into the development of the strategy

 - Clarifying priorities, tradeoffs, and success measures